 -

-of the rising sun."
-Hindi myth name of the
+the rising sun."
+In mythology, this is the name of the

 charioteer of the rising sun.
-He is believed to be a
+He is said to be a

 cripple having no thighs.